Four collapsing one-dimensional particles: a dynamical system approach of the spherical billiard reduction: Perspectives: the projective dynamics and the statistical properties

 Thus a cylinder is the set of points sharing the same first $n$ steps of their symbolic dynamics.
-In the present setting, cylinders correspond to trajectories experiencing the same sequence of collisions for $n$ iterates of $\widehat{\mathfrak{P}}_r$.} and the usual theories for uniformly expanding or contracting maps do not apply.
+In the present setting, cylinders correspond to trajectories experiencing the same sequence of collisions for $n$ iterates of $\widehat{\mathfrak{P}}_r$.} (unlike for $\mathfrak{P}_r$), and the usual theories for uniformly expanding or contracting maps do not apply.
 To the best of our knowledge, there is currently no ready-made theory that directly covers piecewise-smooth maps on a two-dimensional manifold that arise as projectivizations of contracting linear maps with this kind of discontinuity structure.
 Furthermore, the coexistence of a continuum of invariant curves shows that a spectral gap for $\mathcal{L}_r$, uniformly in $r$, on any space of densities with respect to the Lebesgue measure is not realistic: such a gap would imply finiteness (or at least strong regularity) of ergodic components for each $r$, contradicting the observed lamination.
-Neverehteless we conjecture that, for Lebesgue-almost every $r$ there are finitely many attractors, suggesting a possible quasi-compactness scenario for the associated transfer operator.\\ In general, a more plausible programme, compatible with the numerical evidence, is to study \emph{induced} transfer operators (see cite \cite{Aaro997}) or geometric structures on each invariant leaf, or on suitable transverse sections.
-For parameters in which $\widehat{\mathfrak{P}}_r$ exhibits a laminated region, one might aim to: \begin{itemize} \item[(i)] construct an invariant foliation or lamination of the positive-measure region by invariant curves, and estimate the probability of landing on such a curve, that is, understanding the basins of attraction\footnote{Which is the set described in the next footnote.} of the disintegrated invariant measures; \item[(ii)] understand the disintegration of Lebesgue measure along this lamination and the associated family of invariant measures $\{\mu_t\}$; \item[(iii)] investigate whether certain transverse or induced maps admit quasi-compact transfer operators on anisotropic Banach spaces,\footnote{Roughly speaking, an anisotropic Banach space is a functional space in which different directions of the dynamics are measured with different strengths: smoothness is enforced along expanding directions, while more irregular behaviour is allowed along contracting or neutral directions, so that the transfer operator becomes well behaved even when ordinary function spaces fail.
-See e.g. \cite{babook} for a more detailed discussion on the argument.} even if the global operator $\mathcal{L}_r$ does not; \item[(iv)] study the dependence of $\mu_t$ and of the geometry of the leaves on the restitution parameter $r$. \end{itemize}
+Nevertheless we conjecture that, for Lebesgue-almost every $r$ inside the windows of stability of the periodic patterns $(\mathfrak{ab})^n(\mathfrak{cb})^n$ (that is, in particular for $r < 3-2\sqrt{2}$), there are finitely many attractors, suggesting a possible quasi-compactness scenario for the associated transfer operator.
+On the other hand, for $r > 3-2\sqrt{2}$, the existence of an uncountable family of invariant curves prevents this scenario to happen.\\ In general, a more plausible programme, compatible with the numerical evidence, is to study \emph{induced} transfer operators (see e.g. \cite{Aaro997}) or geometric structures on each invariant leaf, or on suitable transverse sections.
+For parameters in which $\widehat{\mathfrak{P}}_r$ exhibits a laminated region, one might aim to: \begin{itemize} \item[(i)] construct an invariant foliation or lamination of the positive-measure region by invariant curves, and estimate the probability of landing on such a curve, that is, understanding the basins of attraction\footnote{That is the set: } of the disintegrated invariant measures $\{ \mu_t \}$; \item[(ii)] understand the disintegration of Lebesgue measure along this lamination and the associated family of invariant measures $\{\mu_t\}$; \item[(iii)] investigate whether certain transverse or induced maps admit quasi-compact transfer operators on anisotropic Banach spaces,\footnote{Roughly speaking, an anisotropic Banach space is a functional space in which different directions of the dynamics are measured with different strengths: smoothness is enforced along expanding directions, while more irregular behaviour is allowed along contracting or neutral directions, so that the transfer operator becomes well behaved even when ordinary function spaces fail.
+See e.g. \cite{babook} for a more detailed discussion on the argument.} even if the global operator $\mathcal{L}_r$ does not; \item[(iv)] study $\mu_t$ and the geometry of the leaves when the restitution parameter $r$ changes. \end{itemize}